 I know differently….

 There were a lot of people responsible for making the ‘Educating Team Canada’ magic happen.
-Huge thanks go to Paul, Patrick, Laird and Lisa Foshay for providing an amazing real-world learning environment and sharing their spectacular Rangeland classroom with us.
+Huge thanks go to Paul, Patrick and Laird and Lisa Foshay for providing an amazing real-world learning environment and sharing their spectacular Rangeland classroom with us.

 Cheers to the #2017 vintage!

-*We – aka Team Canada (feature shot): Cathy Doyle, Lynne Robson and me, Debbie Gordon
+*We – aka Team Canada: Lynne Robson (left), Cathy Doyle (centre), and me, Debbie Gordon